CruxConnect/crux-docs/_organization/password-validate_reset_token.md

 description: Validate the password reset

 ---
 This API call requires that you have first requested to reset your password (["Reset Password" API call](#organizationpassword-reset)).
 Validate that the password reset was requested on the email address provided.
 By sending a GET request with the email address an email is sent to you with the "reset token".
-That "reset token" can then be used with the "Complete Password Reset" API call
+That "reset token" can then be used with the "Complete Password Reset" API call.
+The reset token expires two hours after issuance.

 ### Request Parameters: